 Short breaks and weekend getaways from Brisbane

 Locals have it pretty good in Brisbane.
-Not only is the Queensland capital a buzzing city, but Brisbane is within driving distance of world-class holiday destinations.
+Not only is the Queensland capital a buzzing city, but Brisbane is within driving distance of first-class holiday destinations.

-Yep, Brisbanites, there’s no excuse to not hit the road for a short break.
-Because the perfect weekend getaway from Brisbane can be enjoyed with ease.
+Yep, Brisbanites, there’s no excuse to not hit the road for a short break with BIG4.

 BIG4 parks 1-1.5 hours from Brisbane (all times approximate)